“Good food is all the sweeter, when shared with friends.”

 Mama and papa used to irked me (in a positive way) about visiting Villa Escudero Plantation and resort.
 And so one weekend, I decided to finally bring them there.
 At the same time, to keep myself sane, due to tons of stress from work.

 It’s just a day trip, since papa’s not so fond of overnights, he will not be able to sleep thinking of his dog, his janitors and Kois and love birds as to whom will feed them during those hours nobody was at home.
 I am used to him being like that, he seems to be the same way even when I was a child.

 We left early morning in time to enjoy lunch with our feet dipped in the cold flowing spring water.
 They call it Waterfall restaurant.
 They prepared a long table of several dishes (sitted on banana leaves) for the guests to choose from, there’s a table for main course, for drinks and for desserts.
 It was sumptuous.
 Though the feeling of being literally “cold feet” gets to me.
 I “Indian sit” instead the whole time I had my lunch.

-We had welcome drinks when we arrive served by attendants wearing a Filipina costume with a fresh flower clipped in their hair.
-Some boys are also serenading the guests using a guitar looking instrument.
+We had welcome drinks when we arrived, they were being served by attendants wearing Filipina dress with fresh flowers clipped in their hair.
+Some boys are also serenading the guests using a guitar-looking instrument.
 They achieved creating the feel of being in the province specifically in the Philippines.

 We were brought to the Waterfall restaurant by carabao-drawn carts.
 It’s actually a choice between that and a colorful jeepney.